 Postponed : AFCP Forum on Management of oilseed rape diseases and pests

 Due to the current COVID-19 outbreak and restrictions, this event will not take place on 16th April.
-The AFCP and the University of Hertfordshire hope that this event will be able to take place at a rearranged date.
+The AFCP and the University of Hertfordshire plan that this event will be able to take place on 8 April 2021.